The next Assassin’s Creed game might be called ‘Syndicate’, rather than ‘Victory’, as previously expected.

 An earlier report by Kotaku suggested that ‘Victory’ may actually have been the game’s code-name.

-According to the newly acquired marketing material, the game will ‘transport millions of gamers to an astonishing recreation of London during the Industrial Revolution where they will find themselves immersed in a game world they’ll have to see to believe.”
+According to the newly acquired marketing material, the game will ‘transport millions of gamers to an astonishing recreation of London during the Industrial Revolution where

 The report details how the game will star an assassin called Jacob Frye, although the character’s background is not yet known.